 In June 2003 the landlord placed our rented premises in Main Street on the market, forcing Castletown Heritage Society to re-examine its forward strategy.
 We chose to reject the opportunity to purchase the property as it did not provide suitable scope for future expansion, preventing achievement our long-term aims and ambitions.

-After exploring several alternative locations and collaborative opportunities, Castletown Heritage was delighted to secure the support of The Highland Council, who have enabled the Society to realise a long-held ambition to secure premises at Castlehill - the true home of Castletown's flagstone heritage.
-The buildings and grounds of the old dairy and steading at Castlehill will not only enable the re-establishment of a larger scale heritage museum but will also pump-prime the subsequent development of a geological/fossil museum.
-Through the inclusion of a tea room and heritage themed garden area, we are confident that the Castlehill Visitor Centre will enhance the quality of life in the Castletown community and play its part in the village economy.
+After exploring several alternative locations and collaborative opportunities, Castletown Heritage Society was delighted to secure the support of The Highland Council, who have enabled the Society to realise a long-held ambition to secure premises at Castlehill - the true home of Castletown's flagstone heritage.
+The buildings and grounds of the old dairy and steading at Castlehill have been restored and developed by the Society to create the award winning Castlehill Heritage Centre.